Teaching and Education Degrees: What Can I Do with a Degree in Education?

 Find your perfect value college

-You may never make the Fortune 500, and there’s no yacht or private jet in your future, but teaching is one of the professions that makes civilized life possible.
-Teachers lead children, young people, and working adults to the skills they need for their careers, to knowledge that betters their life, and to understanding that makes them citizens of the world.
-If they’re not compensated like hedge fund managers and corporate vice-presidents, they are rewarded by the memories of students they helped.
+Teaching is one of the professions that makes civilized life possible.
+Teachers lead children, young people, and working adults to the skills they need for their careers.
+They give them knowledge that betters their life.
+They lead them to understanding that makes them citizens of the world.
+Teachers are not compensated like hedge fund managers and corporate vice-presidents.
+But they are rewarded by the memories of students they helped.

 Featured Programs